CodeReactorInc/codereactor-bot/README.md

 5. Push all data to your branch
 6. Create a Pull request on GitHub
 7. Wait the Code Reactor verify and approve your request

-## Why I need download Canvas and Nodemon?

-### Nodemon

-Nodemon need be install globally to use he as a shell command, and the package.json don't install global deps like Nodemon

-### Canvas

-The Code Reactor server use a modified version of Canvas, because the server are Android and the newest version of Canvas don't run on Android without a code modification

 ## MariaDB needed tables